MicroEJ/docs/VEEPortingGuide/appendix/llapi.rst

 LLMJVM.h
 --------

-Defines the set of functions provided by Core Engine that can be called by the BSP
+Set of functions provided by Core Engine that can be called by the BSP

 .. doxygenfile:: LLMJVM.h
    :sections: define enum innerclass public-attrib func